How long does it take to charge an electric car?

-Along with driving range, charging time is the other key issue for those considering the switch to an electric car.
-There is no way to sugar the pill here: it takes time.
+Along with monthly cost and driving range, charging time is another key issue for anyone considering the switch to an electric car.
+And there is no way to sugar the pill here: it does take time.

-It’s simple maths.
-Cars with a long range have bigger batteries and will take longer to refill than those with smaller, lower-capacity batteries.
+It’s simple mathematics.
+Cars with a long range have bigger batteries and thus will generally take longer to refill than those with smaller, lower-capacity batteries.

 2. Large cars take longer to recharge